 - I have a clear vision.

 Ruling by consensus and committee seems like a great idea.
-It is, all the way up until you realise everyone is a unique butterfly whose opinions and ideas need to be weighed, measured, and agreed upon before anything can happen, or not.
-With one clear single Unifying Theory, even the most remote and obscure detail can be checked against the main goal to be sure that it falls in line with the endgame.
+It is all the way up until you realize everyone is a unique butterfly whose opinions and ideas need to be weighed, measured, and agreed upon before anything can happen, or not.
+With one clear Single Unifying Theory, even the most remote and obscure detail can be checked against the main goal to be sure that it falls in line with the endgame.

 - I get my hands dirty.